elgatosf/streamdeck/README.md

 });
 ```

-### 📄 `logger`
+### 📄 Logger

 The `streamDeck.logger` provides local file-based logging capabilities, allowing you to diagnose, track, and debug potential problems.
-To assist with identifying the significant of a log, the following levels are available:

-1. `ERROR` - An error message used to indicate an error was thrown, or something critically went wrong.
-1. `WARN` - A warning message used to indicate something went wrong, but the application is able to recover.
-1. `INFO` - Information message for general usage.
-1. `DEBUG` - Debug message used to detail information useful for profiling the applications runtime.
-1. `TRACE` - Trace message used to monitor low-level information such as method calls, performance tracking, etc.

 Logs files operate a file-rotation and are re-indexed when the current file exceeds 50MiB, with the 10 most recent files being retained.
 Logs can be found within the Stream Deck plugins folder, under `/logs`.

-> **Note**
+To assist with identifying the significant of a log, the following levels are available:

+1. `ERROR`
+1. `WARN`
+1. `INFO`
+1. `DEBUG`
+1. `TRACE`

-> The default log level is `LogLevel.INFO`; this means `ERROR`, `WARN`, and `INFO` messages will be written.
+The default log level is `LogLevel.INFO`; this means `ERROR`, `WARN`, and `INFO` messages will be written.
 When the plug-in is run in debug mode, it is possible to change the default log-level.

 ```typescript
 import * streamDeck from "@elgato/streamdeck";